luciangreen/Daily-Regimen/README.md

 * Follow the instructions for human daily regimen at <a href="https://github.com/luciangreen/Text-to-Breasonings/blob/master/Instructions_for_Using_texttobr(2).pl.txt">Daily Regimen (and safety instructions for using Text to Breasonings)</a>.
 * Modify the meditators in `Daily-Regimen/rcawpastea\ vps.txt`, `Text-to-Breasonings/mindreadtestshared.pl` and `Text-to-Breasonings/meditatorsanddoctors.pl`.
-* In the folder that `GitHub/Daily-Regimen` is in, copy and paste the contents of `rcawpastea vps.txt` into the terminal.
+* In the folder that `GitHub` is in (containing `Daily-Regimen`), copy and paste the contents of `rcawpastea vps.txt` into the terminal.
 It is NOT a shell script, because it enters user input through the script.